Milena-K/ecommerce/README.md

 ## Redux

-You will be using @redux-toolkit.
-It is preconfigured and ready to go.
-It's located in the redux folder.
-You will add your slices in redux/slices.
-Any complex reducers of a slice can be in redux/reducers/sliceName/reducer.ts Extra reducers and thunks api calls can be in the redux/actions/sliceName/actions.ts.

 An example of a slice with reducers and thunks is in the features folder, take a look, read the comments and make it similar to that.

 ## API